uqlibrary/technology-training/R/tidyverse_next_steps/tidyverse_next_steps.md

                        convert = TRUE)
 ```

+We set `convert` to TRUE because we want the function to change the key
+class from character to numeric.

-This is better, but there is still an issue: our `value` variable contains many different indicators.
+This is better, but there is still an issue: our `value` variable
+contains many different indicators.

 #### Spreading

-To do the opposite, going from long to wide format, we can use the `spread()` function.
+To do the opposite, going from long to wide format, we can use the
+`spread()` function.

-We have single observations spread across several rows, so we can spread the data.
+We have single observations spread across several rows, so we can spread
+the data.

-First, let's keep a record of the correspondence between long descriptive variable names and their "code", for later reference:
+First, let’s keep a record of the correspondence between long
+descriptive variable names and their “code”, for later reference:

 ``` r
 codes <- unique(climate_long[,c("Series code", "Series name")])